New Zealand Constitution Amendment (Request and Consent) Act 1947: Effect

 The New Zealand Constitution Amendment (Request and Consent) Act 1947, requested that the Parliament of the United Kingdom amend the New Zealand Constitution Act 1852, and consented to such changes (as required by the Statute of Westminster Adoption Act 1947).
 This is the only example of the Parliament of New Zealand requesting the Parliament of the United Kingdom to legislate on New Zealand's behalf.

 The British Parliament consented to the request by passing the New Zealand Constitution (Amendment) Act 1947.
-The British Act was granted Royal Assent on 10 December 1947.
+The British Act was granted royal assent on 10 December 1947.
 The Legislative Council was abolished in 1951.

-In the 1980s, Canada, Australia, and New Zealand severed their last remaining constitutional links to the United Kingdom.
+In the 1980s, Canada, Australia, and New Zealand severed their last remaining legislative links to the United Kingdom.
 However, Canada and Australia could not amend their constitutions without British approval.
 When Canada passed the Constitution Act, 1982, it had to be approved by the British Parliament in the Canada Act 1982.
-The Australia Act 1986 was also passed by both the Australian and British Parliaments.
+The Australia Act 1986 was also passed by both the Australian and British parliaments.
 However, the New Zealand Constitution (Amendment) Act 1947 fully allowed New Zealand to amend its own constitution without British approval.
 Therefore, the New Zealand Parliament could pass the Constitution Act 1986 without the need of approval by the British Parliament.